Security Engineering for ISO 21434: Next Research Directions

-\item \textbf{Tooling.} Currently, we are using the logic programming engine DLV~\cite{dlv} for automating safety and security reasoning principles such as pattern recommendation.
-As mentioned earlier, performance is one of the aspects we plan to integrate into our trade-off analysis.
-To this end, we need to specify reasoning principles with timing so that we can analyze possible trade-offs regarding the runtime overhead caused by solutions.
+\item \textbf{Tooling.} Currently, the machinery is based on the logic programming engine DLV~\cite{dlv} for automating safety and security reasoning principles such as pattern recommendation.
+As mentioned earlier, performance is one of the aspects to be integrated into the trade-off analysis.
+To this end, reasoning principles with timing may be specified so that one can analyze possible trade-offs regarding the runtime overhead caused by solutions.
 DLV might not be suitable for specifying such reasoning principles with timing.
-Moreover, we also plan to specify reasoning principles on the probability of faults occurrence so that we can enable a more precise analysis w.r.t. pattern selection.
-We will investigate what tools can be used to help us to specify such reasoning principles.
-For example, we could combine DLV with SMT-solvers so that we can specify reasoning principles with fault probabilities.
+Moreover, reasoning principles on the probability of faults occurrence may be specified to enable a more precise analysis w.r.t. pattern selection.
+The next step is to investigate what tools can be used to specify such reasoning principles.
+For example, one could combine DLV with SMT-solvers to enable the specification of reasoning principles with fault probabilities.

-\item \textbf{Integration into Model-Based Engineering Approaches.} One can imagine our machinery (including DSL, patterns, and reasoning principles) as a back-end for model-based engineering approaches.
-That is, our machinery can be used as a process inside a model-based engineering tool to provide rigorous safety and security assessment to the given system architectures.
-Therefore, we plan to integrate our machinery into the model-based engineering tool AutoFOCUS3~\cite{af3}.
-This integration leads to a number of benefits include (a) assisting engineers to operationalize the process of providing rigorous assessment to system architecture, and (b) improving the usability of our machinery by providing a user-friendly graphical interface tool for engineers. \end{enumerate}
+\item \textbf{Integration into Model-Based Engineering Approaches.} One can imagine the machinery (including DSL, patterns, and reasoning principles) as a back-end for model-based engineering approaches.
+That is, it can be used as a process inside a model-based engineering tool to provide rigorous safety and security assessment to the given system architectures.
+Therefore, the next step here is to integrate the machinery into the model-based engineering tool AutoFOCUS3~\cite{af3}.
+This integration leads to a number of benefits include (a) assisting engineers to operationalize the process of providing rigorous assessment to system architecture, and (b) improving the usability of the machinery by providing a user-friendly graphical interface tool for engineers. \end{enumerate}